-Single-Dose HPV Vaccination among Young Adult Women in Costa Rica: The PRISMA*-ESCUDDO Trial
+Single-Dose HPV Vaccination among Young Adult Women in Costa Rica: The PRISMA* Trial

 Cervical cancer, which affects more than half a million women around the world annually, could be nearly eliminated with a combination of increased uptake of the prophylactic human papillomavirus (HPV) vaccine, and cervical cancer screening and diagnostic follow-up and treatment of precancers.
-Yet, globally, fewer than 20 percent of young girls receive HPV vaccination and a similarly low proportion of women receive cervical cancer screening.
+As of 2022, fewer than 15 percent of age-eligible girls globally received even a single dose.; a similarly low proportion of women receive cervical cancer screening.
 Rapid gains in access to and uptake of HPV vaccination are needed to avert the millions of projected HPV-related cervical cancers expected over the coming decades as the population of the globe ages.

 Public Health Benefit

-Researchers are conducting the PRISMA study to see if one dose of HPV vaccine reduces the risk of HPV infection in women, compared to no vaccine, which is the standard in the majority of the world.
+Researchers are conducting the PRISMA Trial to see if one dose of HPV is sufficient to reduce the risk of HPV infection in young adult women, compared to a non-HPV vaccine, which is the standard in the majority of the world.
 If positive, the trial would pave the way for vaccination of large numbers of young adult women and could help to accelerate the timeline for cervical cancer control, averting potentially millions of projected HPV-related cervical cancers.

 Study Rationale and Background